Paradise Locker Meats, Inc. — Trimble

 Like most family businesses, there’s also been occasional friction.
 “That (family dynamics) has been a real challenge in the past,” Teresa admits.
 “We worked with a staff development person we knew through our church who helped us learn how to work together better as a family.
 We have made great strides with that, and can still stand each other at the end of the day!”

 Harmony is good.
-So is profit and expansion, aided by Rebecca Lobina, regional director of the Northwest Missouri State University St. Joseph Small Business Technology and Development Center (SBTDC).
+So is profit and expansion, aided by Rebecca Lobina, regional director of the Northwest Missouri State University St. Joseph Small Business Development Center (SBDC).